apache/gravitino/dev/docker/hive/README.md

   This software is licensed under the Apache License version 2.
 -->
 # Hadoop and Hive Docker image
-This Docker image is used to support Graviton integration testing.
+This Docker image is used to support Gravitino integration testing.
-It includes Hadoop-2.x and Hive-2.x, you can use this Docker image to test the Graviton catalog-hive module.
+It includes Hadoop-2.x and Hive-2.x, you can use this Docker image to test the Gravitino catalog-hive module.

 ## Build Docker image
 ```